 The Bear and The Nightingale is the first in the Winternight trilogy series, beloved by fantasy book lovers.
 It’s a YA coming-of-age Russian fairy tale in which young Vasilia and her family brave the Medieval Russian wilderness each Winter.
 Together with the Frost King, she must face the brutality of the Winter King to save the village.

-And despite it being difficult for me, I enjoyed the unique read and know it’s a SUPER beloved book by fantasy fans.
+Still, I enjoyed the unique read and know it’s a SUPER beloved book by fantasy fans.

 Beartown by Fredrik Backman